Overview

 2. Final Prototypes: If significant changes exist, ensure the final prototype aligns perfectly with your updated documentation.
 This prototype should be the closest representation of what will be manufactured.

 3. Manufacturing Contracts: Now, this is where things get official.
 Drafting and finalising manufacturing contracts with your production partner is a critical step.
-These contracts should clearly outline every aspect of the manufacturing process, including timelines, costs, quality standards, and any other specific agreements made between you and the manufacturer.
+These contracts should clearly outline every aspect of manufacturing, including timelines, costs, quality standards, and any other specific agreements made between you and the manufacturer.

 The Significance of This Preparation Phase